Fail-gh/Fedora-Setup-Script/README.md

 ## Known Issue<a name="knownissue"></a>

-1. Tpm cryptenroll randomly fail, change $part with your disk root partiton path (Ex. /dev/sda3)
+1. Cryptenroll randomly fail, change $part with your disk root partiton path (Ex. sda3)